DanielBrito/polymapp/README.md

 🔍 RESEARCHES: As a person who is interested in a lot of subjects, one day I lost total control of what I was studying because I couldn't manage all the stuff I was getting into (at the same time).
 So, this list helped me to get back on track.

-💡 CREATIVITY: List of actions, positive thoughts and quotations that makes me reflect on my existential purpose and helps me to create stuff.
+💡 CREATIVITY TIPS: List of actions, positive thoughts and quotations that makes me reflect on my existential purpose and helps me to create stuff.

 📅 LONG TERM: List of activities to be scheduled and completed in the long term.